laravel-glimmer/typesense-searchable/README.md

 #### `typesenseFieldsSchema()`

-Generates the Typesense `fields` schema array by parsing `typesenseSchema()` and applying types, modifiers, and parameters.
+Generates the Typesense `fields` schema array by parsing `searchableSchema()` and applying types, modifiers, and parameters.

 #### `typesenseExtraConfigurationsSchema()`

-Generates the Typesense schema parameters by parsing `typesenseSchema()` and extracting schema-level parameters.
+Generates the Typesense schema parameters by parsing `searchableSchema()` and extracting schema-level parameters.

 #### `typesenseCollectionSchema()`